Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Hamiltonian

 This coherent state picture of the nonlinear mode is a crude approximation, valid only in the undepleted pump approximation.
 It breaks down near $\mathcal{R} \sim 1$, when strong coupling leads to significant energy exchange between the parent and nonlinear modes.
-See the discussion on energy exchange below.